sophiethorpe/ac215_DecAide/README.md

 ![](images/technical-arch.png)

+### Backend API

+We built a backend API service using Fast API to connect the model with our frontend.

+INSERT SCREENSHOT

+### Frontend Implementation

+We built a React app to identify the year and other related information for a fashion image using computer vision models from the backend.
+Using the app, a celebrity stylist user can take a picture of an outfit and upload it.
+The app will send the image to the backend API to get a prediction of the year, generated text caption, and retrieve similar images.

+INSERT SCREENSHOT

 ## **Milestone3**

 In this milestone, we have the components for data management, including versioning, and the computer vision model.